Boosting Classifiers with Noisy Inference: Importance Metrics of Base Classifiers

 Note that each of the three proxies can be described by

 where $\beta_t$ denotes the \emph{importance metric} of the $t$-th base classifier.
 Table~\ref{tab:beta} lists the importance metrics for the three proxies.

 Fig.~\ref{fig:beta} plots the dependence of each importance metric on $\alpha$.
-It illustrates how resource allocation based on $\beta$ would give preference to a larger $\alpha$: A flatter curve (e.g. the left side for the Gaussian proxy) implies more even allocation across different $\alpha$ values.
+It illustrates how resource allocation based on $\beta$ would give preference to a larger $\alpha$.
+Note that the importance metrics of Markov proxy and Gaussian proxy correspond to $\ell_1$-norm penalty and $\ell_2$-norm penalty, respectively.
+Hence, the Gaussian proxy puts very small weight on less important base classifiers, but strong weight on more important base classifiers.

 \begin{remark} The proposed importance metrics are positive (i.e., $\beta_t > 0$) because of $\alpha_t > 0$ (Remark~\ref{rem:positive_a}) and $e^{s \alpha_t} - 1 > 0$ (Remark~\ref{rem:positive_b}). \end{remark}